-At June 30, 2021, the carrying amount of the deposits and cash on hand totaled \$1,332,262, with a bank balance of \$1,339,410.
+At June 30, 2022, the carrying amount of the deposits and cash on hand totaled \$ 2,013,810, with a bank balance of \$ 2,028,054.

 State statutes require, and it is the School's policy, that all deposits be made into, and be held by, financial institutions designated by the Treasurer of the State of Florida as "qualified public depositories" as defined by Chapter 280 of the Florida Statutes.
 This Statute requires that every qualified public depository institution maintain eligible collateral to secure the public entity's funds.
-The minimum collateral to be pledged by an institution, the collateral eligible for pledge, and the reporting requirements of the qualified public depository institution pool with the ability to assess members of the pool should the need arise.
+The minimum collateral to be pledged by an institution, the collateral eligible for pledge, and the reporting requirements of the qualified public depositor to the Treasurer is defined by statute.
+Collateral is pooled in a multiple qualified public depository institution pool with the ability to assess members of the pool should the need arise.
 The School's deposits are held in a qualified public depository and are covered by the collateral pool because the School has identified itself as a public entity.